Nene-Okike/ansible-config-mgt/Project11.md

 step 3
 ### Set up an Ansible Inventory
- 1. Run the following commands to import you key into ssh agent
+ 1. Run the following commands to import your key into ssh agent

   $ eval `ssh-agent -s`
   $ ssh-add jenk.pem

- Confirm that the key has been added with this commandssh-add -l
+ Confirm that the key has been added with this command ssh-add -l

  ssh into jenkins-ansible server with this command